CDCgov/prime-simplereport/cypress/README.md

   - `yarn e2e:nginx:okta`

 We don't support running cypress interactively in docker containers.

+Running Cypress with docker in the root directory.
+You need to make sure to stop all other instances of the SR apps.
+1. Install docker and docker compose.
+1. Install mkcert
+1. Edit your local /etc/hosts and add the following line.
+  - `127.0.0.1 localhost.simplereport.gov`
+1. Run Cypress.
+  - `yarn e2e`

 See the [Cypress documentation](https://docs.cypress.io/api/table-of-contents) for writing new tests.
 If you need to generate new Wiremock mappings for external services, see [this wiki page](https://github.com/CDCgov/prime-simplereport/wiki/WireMock).